 The company’s disruptive computational approach to discovery uses artificial intelligence and DNA analysis to, for the first time ever, rapidly and efficiently provide access to the most health-benefiting components within food called peptides.
 Nuritas’s patented life-changing peptides provide unique solutions for the maintenance of health and wellness.
 These benefits include: anti-inflammatory activity, antimicrobial activity, muscle recovery enhancement, skin anti-aging solutions, and the potential management of blood sugar levels for type 2 diabetics.
 Put in a nutshell, the company discovers and unlocks ingredients from food sources in a completely unique way, providing natural, safe and sustainable health solutions.

 We would love to hear about your investment opportunity.

 To better appreciate the opportunity, we would like to know:

-· why you think your proposition is innovative and will have an impact on the foreseeable protein shortage.
+· why do you think that your proposition is innovative and will have an impact on the foreseeable protein shortage

 We understand that the privacy of all information you provide is of primary importance and are committed to ensuring the ethical treatment and safeguarding of confidential information.